top of page

 Metrowest Women's Fund Community Ambassadors

-Metrowest Women’s Fund (MWF) Community Ambassadors are grassroots volunteers who spread the word in their community about the Fund and the needs of women and girls.
+Metrowest Women’s Fund (MWF) Community Ambassadors are local volunteers who spread the word in their community about the Fund and the needs of women and girls.
 Consider joining our team as a MWF Community Ambassador in your town!
 Contact us with about your questions and interests.

 Mara Bolis headshot (1).jpg